YubicoLabs/passkey-workshop/docs/docs/relying-party/config-and-data.md

   /**
    * Invalidate the designated request to prevent replay attacks from duplicate
-   * authentication with the same request
+   * authentication with the same request ID
    *
    * @param requestID ID of the request to invalidate
    * @return true if the request was successfully invalidated, false otherwise